Wuty-zju/SS-UIE/README.md

 ## 📊 Testing
 For your convenience, we provide some example datasets in `./data` folder.
 You can download the pretrain models in [BaiduYun](https://pan.baidu.com/s/1E09432Bi-Fpm6Dv1veUCMQ?pwd=CKPT) with the password CKPT or in [Google Drive](https://drive.google.com/file/d/1YxyagMCbApON8dRdiQTaQG65g3tnZkPt/view?usp=sharing).

-After downloading, extract the pretrained model into the project folder and replace the `./saved_models` folder, and then run `test.ipynb`.
+After downloading, extract the pretrained model into the `./saved_models` folder, and then run `test.ipynb`.
 The code will use the pretrained model to automatically process all the images in the `./data/Test_400/input` folder and output the results to the `./data/Test_400/output` folder.

 ## Dataset
 The LSUI is a large-scale underwater image (LSUI) dataset, which involves richer underwater scenes (lighting conditions, water types and target categories) and better visual quality reference images than the existing ones.
 You can download it from [BaiduYun](https://pan.baidu.com/s/1dqB_k6agorQBVVqCda0vjA)(password is lsui) or [GoogleDrive](https://drive.google.com/file/d/1YxyagMCbApON8dRdiQTaQG65g3tnZkPt/view?usp=sharing).
 If you want to use the LSUI dataset, please cite our [[paper\]](https://ieeexplore.ieee.org/abstract/document/10129222)